Noise Levels in Redland, MD | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Redland sounds about 45% louder than Southern Redland to the human ear, a 5.4 dBA gap.
+To the human ear, noise in western Redland sounds about 179% louder than in southeastern Redland, a 14.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 200 do you need to be?